-Over 55 contract manufacturers and in-house players are engaged in the manufacturing of microbiome-based live biotherapeutics, a new class of therapeutics which uses bacteria as drugs.
+Over 55 contract manufacturers and in-house players are engaged in the manufacturing of microbiome therapeutics, a new class of therapeutics which uses bacteria as drugs.
 The majority of these CDMOs have the expertise for anaerobic fermentation of microbial strains, which require strict environmental conditions.

 List of microbiome-based live biotherapeutics manufacturers